 “Wealth, fame, power.
 Gold Roger, the King of the Pirates, attained everything this world has to offer.
 And so, many men head for the Grand Line to find the great treasure he left behind, the One Piece.”

-For anyone who grew up with One Piece, those words aren’t just a show intro; they’re the coordinates of a map we’ve been following for a lifetime.
+For anyone who grew up with One Piece like me, those words aren’t just a show intro, they’re the “log pose” I’ve been following for a lifetime.
 I started following this journey as a kid, long before I had a career or any real understanding of what it meant to navigate the world.
 Back then, it was just about a boy in a straw hat who refused to let anyone define his limits.

 Today is March 26th.
 I had a realization that Roger’s trinity isn’t just a fantasy trope.
-It’s a mirror for the predefined paths we are told to follow.
+It’s a mirror for the predefined paths I am told to follow.

 The “One Piece” we inherit

 Every culture has a checklist for what a “successful person” looks like.
-In Indonesia, we are raised with these invisible scripts.
-I often hear the phrases Bibit, Bebet, Bobot, and Harta, Tahta, Wanita.
+In Indonesia, I was raised with these invisible scripts.
+I often hear the phrases Bibit, Bebet, Bobot, and Harta, Tahta, Wanita from all my relatives, teachers, and friends.

-It’s the local version of Gold Roger’s legacy, a societal “level-up” system that tells us exactly what we should strive for: money, position, and relationships.
-We’re taught to measure our progress against these pillars, treating our lives like a straight line toward a distant island.
-We’re convinced that if we just “check the boxes” of our background and our assets, we’ll finally feel complete.
+It’s the local version of Gold Roger’s legacy, a societal “level-up” system that tells me exactly what I should strive for: money, position, and relationships.
+I’m taught to measure my progress against these pillars, treating my life like a straight line toward a distant island.
+I’m convinced that if I just “check the boxes” of my background and my assets, I’ll finally feel complete.

 But there’s a strange irony in this “Great Pirate Era” of adulthood.
 Millions of people set sail to find the One Piece simply because Roger said it was there.
-We spend our lives chasing someone else’s treasure without ever stopping to ask what it actually is, or if it would even matter to us once we found it.
-We sprint toward a version of success defined for us decades ago, rarely pausing to wonder if our own heart’s treasure is something else entirely, maybe something much quieter, much smaller, and much closer to home.
+I spend my life chasing someone else’s treasure without ever stopping to ask what it actually is, or if it would even matter to me once I found it.
+I sprint toward a version of success defined for me decades ago, rarely pausing to wonder if my own heart’s treasure is something else entirely, maybe something much quieter, much smaller, and much closer to home.

 The heart of the journey